GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-1.md

 Use the minimum number of dependencies that is reasonable.
-Adding a dependency for a large amount of functionality may be ok, but avoid pulling in dependencies just to save a few lines of code, because every dependency is a liability inherited by your own dependents.
+Adding a dependency for a large amount of functionality may be ok, but avoid pulling in dependencies just to save a few lines of code, because every dependency of a library is a liability of both that library and that library's dependents.

 Some specific notes about minimizing dependencies: